Pakistan trying to replenish depleted terrorist strength in Valley

 New Delhi, Dec 11: As many as 84 infiltration attempts were made along the Line of Control (LoC) in Jammu and Kashmir and 59 terrorists could have entered the valley since August 2019, Minister of State for Home G Kishan Reddy said in the Lok Sabha.

-In a written reply to a starred question in the House, Reddy said regular attempts of infiltration by terrorists through the LoC in Jammu and Kashmir sponsored and supported from across the border are being made.
+In a written reply to a starred question in the House, Reddy said regular attempts of infiltration by terrorists through the LoC in J&K sponsored and supported from across the border are being made.

 J&K: 2 civilians killed, 8 injured in Pak shelling along LoC in Poonch